 The benefits of being physically active can’t be overstated.
 You’ll have increased energy, more positive emotions, and be perceived as more attractive by everyone.
 This is probably the most simple way to make your life better in high school.

 Simply hit the weights a few times a week.
 Focus mostly on weights if you’re an ectomorph (naturally skinny) like me.
 Weekly cardio can be beneficial too, especially if you have a heavier natural body type.
-Naturally bulky guys can even add several of cardio in if they want.
+Naturally bulky guys can even add several sessions of cardio in each week if they want.

 Generally speaking, the more you exercise the better.
 I get that overtraining is possible.
 One summer I practiced juggling 5-6 hours per day in addition to being in the weight room 3-4 days a week.
 That was probably too much.
 Most people will never reach anywhere close to overtraining though.